ros-controls/ros2_control/controller_manager/doc/userdoc.rst

 -----------

 robot_description (std_msgs/msg/String)
-  String with the URDF string as robot description.
+  The URDF string as robot description.
   This is usually published by the ``robot_state_publisher`` node.